 The Compensation Committee strongly believes that in order to achieve our compensation objectives it is important to review and compare our financial and operating performance with that of the Peer Group companies.
-Ultimately, the total compensation for each of our Senior Executives is determined based on our performance as compared to the performance of the Peer Group and the analysis of compensation paid by the Peer Group to employees in comparable Senior Executive positions.
-The difference in the cash compensation paid to each Senior Executive (including compensation we consider the equivalent of cash compensation described in this Compensation Discussion and Analysis) and the total compensation for each Senior Executive which is awarded by the Committee based on our performance relative to the Peer Group is paid in long-term equity awards.
+Therefore, the total compensation for each of our senior executives is determined in May of each year and is based on our prior year performance compared to the prior year performance of the Peer Group and includes an analysis of compensation paid by the Peer Group to employees in comparable Senior Executive positions for that prior year.
+The difference in the cash compensation paid to each Senior Executive (including compensation we consider the equivalent of cash compensation described in this Compensation Discussion and Analysis) and the total compensation for each Senior Executive which is awarded by the Committee based on our performance relative to the Peer Group is paid solely in long-term equity awards which have vesting and performance characteristics.
 The methodology for linking the awarded equity grants to the Company's performance is described in more detail below under the captions "Components of Executive Compensation" and "Allocation Among Types of Compensation."